-The primary goal is for students to understand how enterprises operate, their functions (production, marketing, etc.) and how they inter-relate in order to achieve successful results-profits.
-We will also discuss the role of managers in leading the various functions and integrating them into the overall strategy of the enterprise.
-Although we will look primarily at examples of international and multinational firms, the concepts certainly apply to any type of firm, including SMEs.
-A secondary goal will be to provide a basic understanding of the role of enterprises in today's world, how they relates to other actors in civil society, the challenges and opportunities of being a responsible corporate citizen, as well as the role of business in achieving the UN goals on economic growth and sustainable development.
+The primary goal is for students to understand how enterprises operate, their functions (production, marketing, finance, etc.) and how they inter-relate in order to achieve successful results-profits.
+We will also consider the role of managers in leading the various functions and integrating them into the overall strategy of the enterprise.
+Although we will look primarily at international and multinational firms, the concepts certainly apply (with reduced complexity) to any type of firm, including small- and medium-sized enterprises.
+A secondary goal will be to provide a basic understanding of the role of business in today's world, how it operates, how it relates to other actors in civil society, and the challenges and opportunities it faces.

 The course should provide the groundwork for future business courses or -for the student who does not plan a business career-an insight into the economic world in which he/she will operate.
 It is also suitable for students interested in questions of social justice and sustainability.
-Students will become conversant in general business topics and discuss major recent events that have an impact on markets and society as whole.
+Students will become conversant in general business topics and discuss major recent corporate events that have an impact on markets and society as whole.